orbitsolve/fairestdb-rapidapi-node/README.md

     npm install
     npm run serve

+Once started successfully, you can access endpoints using URL http://localhost:3000

 ## Configure API Key
 You can create .env file and add your RapidAPI-Key as given below